XU1hEEE/XU1hEEE/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓 I’m an EEE/EIE student at Glasgow College, UESTC
+- 🎓 I’m an ECE Graduate Student at UCLA
-- 👩🏻‍💻 and an Intern Student in SIEMENS@Chengdu from Feb.
-2025.
-- 🔭 Currently, I'm working on an active RFID locating system called 'Simsearch' as intership project.
+- 🔭 Currently, I'm working with [UCLA HCI Research](https://hci.ucla.edu/#projects) on RAG for creative hypothesis generation.
-- 😄 contact me OR more supporters, Gla-UESTCers can reach out to WeSupport: [飞书预约](https://uestc.feishu.cn/share/base/query/shrcnzlhVUEw2TSs9TDVHApuNHh); [B站](https://space.bilibili.com/1737510942/?spm_id_from=333.999.0.0)
-- ⚡ Fun fact: I love sunshine 🌞 and Jazz 🎹
+- I love sunshine 🌞 and playing the keyboard 🎹